Chinese Flagship Program 中文领航

 - Timing of the Capstone Year is determined by each student’s language proficiency and academic major

 - All students graduating in this program will spend a Capstone year abroad.
 There are two options to fulfill the Capstone Year.
 The first is by completing a semester of study at Nanjing University.
 Immediately following the semester in Nanjing, scholars complete professional internships at various locations in China.
-The second option is to complete an academic year at Beijing Union University with an incorporated internship during the second semester of study in Taipei, Taiwan.
+The second option is to complete a semester at National Taiwan University with an internship during the second semester of study in Taipei, Taiwan.
 The second opportunity is to complete a domestic Capstone Year in Monterey, California, offered through a partnership of the Defense Language Institute and the Monterey Institute of International Studies.

 - Flagship students in good standing with the WKU Honors College and the WKU Chinese Language Flagship Program are eligible to receive funding toward the Capstone Year.
 Additional scholarships are available to support the Capstone Year, including the Boren Scholarship.
 Students are strongly encouraged to work with the Office of Scholar Development at WKU to identify appropriate scholarships.